MoonPoet/xaprb-src/content/blog/story-theme-feature-demo.md

 ### Image Captions and Figures

 Story can automatically convert your images into figures with captions.
+This is controlled by the `feature-figcaption` and `feature-nofigcaption` flags.
 There are several ways this can be done.
 In order of precedence, here is what Story tries to do:

 An image with an `<em>` _immediately following it in the same paragraph_ treats